AaronCRobinson/SeasonalWeather/README.md

 - Intvention will shorten the length of this event
 - Min length if fire is surpressed is about half a day
 - Min length without intervention is 5 days
-- Max length a Quadrums
+- Max length a quadrum

 ## Notes

 If using NoFirewatcher, please make sure it is loaded before SeasonalWeather.
 (This should be fixed in a release or so)

 The wildfire event may cause performance issues but is still a rather rare occurence.
 Another mod is being developed to hopefully address fire performance issues.
 These are currently included in the NoFirewatcher mod.

+## Translations

+American - Me, because who needs English.
+I am never going to Endland...

+Turkish - Slevilex

 ## Acknowledgements